 Bonus: Making your clothes last longer means you won’t need to replace pieces as often, which will help your budget last longer.

 Extend the useful life of wardrobe items that are still wearable but may not be in style or look new.

-For example, if you have an older blazer that just feels outdated, take it to a tailor to see if the sleeve length is where it should be, if the waist is nipped in enough and if the sleeve can be narrowed, Vollmerhausen suggests.
+For example, if you have an older blazer that just feels outdated, take it to a tailor to see if the sleeve length can be adjusted, if the waist is nipped in enough or if the sleeve can be narrowed, Vollmerhausen says.
 Alterations like these “will automatically make for an updated style of blazer and typically cost $20 to $50.”

-If trousers need a new look, consider narrowing the leg into a “cigarette pant” silhouette that will upgrade and update your style.
-Think Audrey Hepburn, Vollmerhausen suggests.
+If trousers need a new look, consider narrowing the leg into a classic “cigarette pant” silhouette (think Audrey Hepburn) that will update your style.

-Give your jewelry a modernizing makeover.
-Try layering a few delicate pieces to create one larger necklace that makes a bolder statement.
-Combine pearls and chains and don’t be afraid to mix gold and silver.
+Give your jewelry a modernizing makeover by layering a few delicate pieces to create one larger necklace that makes a bolder statement.
+Combine pearls and chains, and don’t be afraid to mix gold and silver.

 Every item you can successfully update is an item you won’t have to spend money to replace.

 Shop for deals, but be careful with sales